By Pete Cataldo

 But, after a few minutes, there’s a bit of a calm that settles you.
 It’s fine.
 You’ll survive (like we did in the old days).

-When that cheap hit of dopamine was left behind on your dresser, you can’t access it immediately.
+But when it was left behind on your dresser, you can’t access it immediately.

 You are left to your own devices and you have to embrace the boredom.